pipegalera/mojombo.github.io/blog/_posts/How to Audit Gender Pay Gap for a company using Python/2021-09-13-Audit-Gender-Pay-Gap.md

   </tbody>
 </table>

-Again, we apply some formating changes that will affect how the table's looks:
+Again, we will apply some formating changes that will affect how the table's looks:

 ```python